Last-Minute Tax Tips to Consider Before You File

 Taxpayers contributing to an Individual Retirement Account (IRA) will receive a form 5498.
 In addition to specifying your total annual contributions, it will also contain information on the type of retirement account you contributed to.
 For example, suppose you completed a rollover from an employer-sponsored retirement plan to your IRA.
 In that case, this form is essential as it will report the transaction as a rollover, not a distribution.

 This is not an exhaustive list of all tax forms applicable to different taxpayers, but it is an excellent place to start.
-Please consult with your tax preparer to determine additional documents you may need.
+Consult with your tax preparer to determine additional documents you may need.

 The first part of Schedule 1 is additional income.
 Additional income includes income not reported on form W2, such as business income, rental income, and unemployment compensation.

 All taxpayers are subject to state and local taxes.
-The amount you paid, found on form W-2, can be added to your itemized deduction, which is capped at $10,000 annually due to the Tax Cuts and Jobs Act.
+The amount you paid, found on form W-2, can be added to your itemized deduction, which is capped at $40,000 annually after adjustments in the One Big Beautiful Bill.
 If you own property, you may also deduct the property taxes paid.

 You may be eligible for a mortgage interest tax deduction.
 Interest on your mortgage will be reported on form 1098, to be sent by your mortgage lender.
 Interest paid on the first $750,000 (for married filing jointly taxpayers) of your mortgage is deductible if you itemize your deductions.
 If you purchased your home before December 16, 2017, this figure is $1 million.